cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 Transform Rules run in order.
 Rules that appear later in the list of Transform Rules can overwrite changes done by previous rules.
 You can define the rule order in the dashboard or via API.

-All request and response fields are immutable while evaluating Transform Rules for a request/response.
-For more information, refer to [Rule evaluation and immutable fields](https://developers.cloudflare.com/ruleset-engine/about#rule-evaluation-and-immutable-fields).
+Request and response fields are immutable within each [phase](https://developers.cloudflare.com/ruleset-engine/about#phases) while evaluating Transform Rules for a request/response.
+For more information, refer to [Rule evaluation and field values](https://developers.cloudflare.com/ruleset-engine/about#rule-evaluation-and-field-values).

 ## Availability